jxtngx/vision-lab/README.md

 `visionlab.pages` should contain code for data apps built with streamlit.

-`visionlab.conf` can assist with project, trainer, and sweep configurations.
+`visionlab.config` can assist with project, trainer, and sweep configurations.

 ### Project Root